WebTransport over HTTP/2

 4.1.
 Limiting the Number of Simultaneous Sessions

-This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter
+HTTP/2 defines a SETTINGS_MAX_CONCURRENT_STREAMS parameter

-session have multiple mechanisms:
+on any particular HTTP/2 session have multiple mechanisms:

 * The REFUSED_STREAM error code defined in Section 8.7 of [HTTP2]